 In Vaupés, children and teenagers have been targeted as former FARC fronts carve out new drug trafficking routes toward Brazil.

 This remote region is made up of vast waterways that serve as trafficking arteries for groups seeking to ship cocaine and marijuana to Brazil.
-Local officials interviewed by InSight Crime spoke about a new criminal partnership in the area between what was the First Front of the FARC and the Familia do Norte, a Brazilian prison gang, which has increased the amount of drugs and contraband going through Vaupés.
+Local officials interviewed by InSight Crime spoke about a new criminal partnership in the area between what was the First Front of the FARC and the Familia do Norte, a Brazilian prison gang, which has increased the number of drugs and contraband going through Vaupés.

 “They need guides, people who know the landscape.
 That's why they target Indigenous children,” said Alfredo, a local resident of Wacurabá, an Indigenous community in Vaupés.
 He did not want to give his surname for fear of reprisals.